 A Student Advisor must be a student enrolled at the university.
-They must have a 2.75 overall grade point average, have lived on campus at the university for at least one semester by the time of employment, and be able to serve the entire academic year.
+They must be in good academic standing with Truman, have a 2.75 cumulative Truman grade point average, have lived on campus at the university for at least one semester by the time of employment, and be able to serve the entire academic year.
 Student Advisors must be able to successfully complete a background check, complete their job application, attend all interview components, be able to attend all days of training, and be at all days of opening, closing, and Truman Week.